"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 On the Shawn Ryan Show in January 2026, four hours into a conversation, he disclosed something clinical: "I have diagnosed OCD, which did not surprise any of my friends.
 They were like, yeah, big surprise, duh.
 I have these kind of endless ruminative loops."
 Not compulsions.
 No hand-washing, no light-switch flipping.
 Purely ruminative.
 "Could be a grudge, could be a fear, could be something you're planning for, could be a conversation you need to have, and it just loops and loops and loops."
 The loops cause insomnia, which causes fatigue, which leads to depression.
 His most famous productivity tool, fear-setting (the structured confrontation of worst-case scenarios), is, functionally, a framework for managing his OCD.

-A month later, on Episode #855 of his own podcast, he went further.
-He'd undergone accelerated Transcranial Magnetic Stimulation at Acacia Clinics in Sunnyvale: sessions every hour, ten hours a day, for one week, augmented with D-Cycloserine.
-He was one of approximately sixty patients treated with this combination.
+A month later, in late February 2026, he went further.
+Episode #855 — Tim being interviewed by Dan Harris of 10% Happier, not his own monologue — disclosed that he'd undergone accelerated Transcranial Magnetic Stimulation at Acacia Clinics in Sunnyvale: hourly sessions, ten hours a day, for one week, augmented with the old tuberculosis drug D-Cycloserine.
+He was one of roughly sixty patients treated with this combination.
 The result: he went from "an eight out of ten of nonstop ruminative monkey mind" to "a one or two out of ten."
 His lifelong insomnia vanished.
 Following treatment, he no longer met diagnostic criteria for OCD, anxiety, or depression.
 Then the shift: "The investing in relationships, in the last five years, that's been the single domino that tipped over.
 Changes everything."

 The Enneagram maps this as movement toward the healthy side of Type 7: spontaneity, joy, acceptance of imperfection.
 Not abandoning standards.
 Discovering that goodness doesn't require them.